 - Vehicular manslaughter

-A successful wrongful death lawsuit can result in a number of different damages that can be awarded including:
+In the event your wrongful death lawyers successfully win your case, a number of different damages that can possibly be awarded including:

 - Medical bills

 - Loss of the support/love/guidance of the deceased

 - Loss of property due to the death (vehicles etc.)